Okay, so you love travel. And you want to do it all the time — maybe even full time.

 With this, the problem might be a lack of knowledge about Colombia, but the pain point is whether this lack of knowledge will put them in danger.

-Step 4: Turn Readers Into Subscribers With A Juicy Opt-In Freebie
+Step 4: Turn Readers Into Subscribers By Creating An Opt-In Freebie

 This is also known as a Content Upgrade and, basically, it’s a free gift for people when they subscribe to your email list.